March 14, 2019 - April 7, 2019

 Festival-time Volunteer Jobs Include:

-we welcome the guests, keep them company while they wait in line outside the theater, take their tickets as they enter and help them to find seats, as necessary.
-Our Door Babes/Dudes are the face of the festival and the beginning of the show.
+We welcome the guests, keep them company while they wait in line outside the theater, take their tickets as they enter and help them to find seats, as necessary.
+We are the face of the festival and the beginning of the show.
 Costumes are encouraged and playful attitudes are a must!
-Door babes help with setting up the theater and cleaning up after the show.
+Everyone helps with setting up the theater and cleaning up after the show.

 Our security crew is primarily there to keep everyone safe and happy.
 Our security is very light, because our audiences are fantastic.
 Security/Safety people help with the set-up and clean up of the theater, and are stationed both outside the theater and inside before the show.
 During the show, security volunteers are stationed throughout the theater and the brewery.
 Security volunteers help with setting up the theater and cleaning up after the show.